 Why Is Trading Volume Important?

-Volume is an extremely important indicator for traders to determine the future profitability of cryptocurrencies.
-It also helps exchanges
+Volume is an important indicator for traders to determine the future profitability of cryptocurrencies

-make money by charging fees on cryptocurrency trades offered on their platforms.
+make money by charging fees for trades on their platforms.

 A greater volume of cryptocurrency transactions leads to fair cryptocurrency prices and removes the chance of distorted pricing.
 A low cryptocurrency exchange volume signals inefficient or low trades, as the asking prices of sellers fail to meet the bids of potential buyers.